Zeta-Labs-HQ/Riemann-s-toolbox/README.md

 # Riemann utility package

-Unopinionated discord.py utility for use in the ζ series of bots, and for everyone.
+Unopinionated discord.py utility for use in theζ  series of bots, and for everyone.